masak/alma/spec/01-lexical-grammar.md

   type declaration, if any) to mark it as optional but without giving it an explicit default value.

-Although the separators in a language normally form a closed set, in Alma this set can be extended.
+Although the punctuators in a language normally form a closed set, in Alma this set can be extended.
 For more, see [Chapter 17: Extending the lexer](17-extending-the-lexer.md).

-## 1.10 Longest token matching
+## 1.10 Scannerless parsing

 As a matter of language design, the lexer operates independently of the parser and without receiving any information from it.
 In practice, this is only true